olivierfriard/manuale-TUCC/elenco_campi.rst

 Campo obbligatorio: N

-Descrizione del campo:Number of tubes of the lyophilized strain
+Descrizione del campo: Number of tubes of the lyophilized strain